 - Zone 2 (Endurance): 56-75% of FTP

-- Long, comfortable efforts, ideal for building endurance.
+- Long, comfortable efforts, perfect for developing endurance.

 - Zone 3 (Tempo): 76-90% of FTP

-- Sustained but controllable effort, improves aerobic capacity.
+- Sustained but controllable efforts, improves aerobic capacity.

 - Zone 4 (Threshold): 91-105% of FTP